wonma/100-days-of-code/log.md

 **Thoughts**
 It feels great to consolidate all these key React concepts!
 I cannot wait to build a real-life project with React.

+---

+### Day 76: January 10, Tuesday

+**Today's Progress**
+- Reviewed useContext and implemented ThemeSwitcher.
+- Tried to understand React.memo and useMemo hook, when using Context (They both prevent unnecessary top-level re-rendering for performance optimization)

+**Thoughts**
+Some concepts are just not really easily grasped at the time you want to grasp, and that's totally fine.
+Just get used to the structure and the format first and then later on with better examples and at the better timing, you will be able to get it.
+Sometimes, it's just not the time yet.

 <!--

 <!-- ### Day 1: June 27, Monday